-Till now we have seen how the reference of a cell can be derived using the Address Function in excel but what if we are interested in the value stored in the excel address of cell.
+Till now we have seen how the reference of a cell can be derived using the Address Function in excel but what if we are interested in the value stored in the excel address of cells.
 How we can get the actual value through the reference.
 The Indirect function would help us with the above questions.

 Indirect Function Formula

 Reference: Is the reference of an excel address of the cell

 Ref_type: [Optional] Is a logical value that specifies the style of reference, R1C1 -style =False; A1 -style= True or omitted.

 Passing the address using Indirect Function

 The below spreadsheet shows a further example in which using INDIRECT function we can get the value for the cell reference passed in the Indirect function.

 Let’s go through the first observation, Address = $D$3.
 Rewrite the function as Indirect($D$3).

 Value present in the sample data, D3 cell is Mathematics which is same as the result of the Indirect function in B3 cell.